do-community/do-ansible-inventory/README.md

 * `--group-by-region=TRUE/FALSE` - whether to create groups for each DigitalOcean region.
 Default: true
 * `--group-by-tag=TRUE/FALSE` - whether to create groups for each Droplet tag.
 Default: true
 * `--out FILE` - write the inventory to the specified file

-## Installation

-1. Download the latest release from [the releases page](https://github.com/kamaln7/do-ansible-inventory/releases).
-2. Extract the downloaded archive and place the binary `do-ansible-inventory` wherever you like.
-Preferably to any directory in your `$PATH` such as `~/bin` if it exists or `/usr/local/bin` so you can easily access it.

 ## Example